 Sow in shallow furrows spaced 12 inches (30 cm) apart in March and April for medium length varieties, and April to May or even June for round or flat varieties.

-Harvesting beet is staged from end of May to August, depending on when they were planted.
+→ Harvest, for beet, is staged from end of May to August, depending on when it was planted.

 Good to know about red beet